iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 \end{aligned}
 $$

 At \[1\] we use the conjugate formula for infimal convolution between 2 functions.
 Also, observe that $z$ is unique because $f(\cdot)\square\frac{1}{2}\Vert\cdot\Vert^2$ is a strongly convex function which has a unique minimum to it.
 At \[2\] we make use of the Moreau decomposition.
 And finally, the conjugate $f^\star$ is convex, and hence adding a quadratic to it is strongly convex, producing a singleton for the proximal mapping.
-The subgradient is actually gradient.$\square$ additionally, using the fact that prox is L-1 Lipzchitz, the gradient is also a Lipschitz mapping.
+The subgradient is actually gradient.$\square$ additionally, using the fact that prox is L-1 Lipschitz, the gradient is also a Lipschitz mapping.

 **Remarks**